WokLibCodeClub/OnlineCodeclub/nim.md

 #### Other links of interest

-Wikipedia page about the history and varieties of the game Nim [https://en.wikipedia.org/wiki/Nim](https://en.wikipedia.org/wiki/Nim)
+Wikipedia page about the history and varieties of the game Nim:
+[https://en.wikipedia.org/wiki/Nim](https://en.wikipedia.org/wiki/Nim)